tristanlatr/WPWatcher/README.md

 # Whether not sending emails
 send_email_report=No

+# If set to yes, will send reports even is they is alert.
+# Use with verbose=yes to send complete wpscan output by email all the time
+always_send_reports=No

 # Default email report recepients, will always receive email reports of all sites
 # Must be a valid Json string
 # Can be set to null with email_to=null